Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 The cenotes of Tulum are a mixture of open, semi-open and subway sinkholes:

 - Subway cenotes: These cenotes are completely underground in a cave system and have no natural light to illuminate the cenote water.
-Cenote Choo-Ha, near the ruins of Coba, and Cenote Xkeken, near Valladolid, are beautiful subway cenotes in the Yucatan Peninsula.
+Cenote Choo-Ha, around the ruins of Coba, and Cenote Xkeken, near Valladolid, are beautiful subway cenotes in the Yucatan Peninsula.

-Top 15 Best Cenotes in Tulum
+Top 15 Best Cenotes Near Tulum

 1- Gran Cenote Tulum

-Ideal for: snorkeling, scuba diving, swimming.
+Best for: snorkeling, scuba diving, swimming.

 The Gran Cenote is an open-air, river-shaped cenote surrounded by two dive sites, and turtles can often be seen swimming in its waters.